kevinpalm/red_hat_customers/report.md

 Not to say that this project will be evaluated entirely off the Kaggle leaderboard, though.
-When cross validating locally using a split of the training data file, I'll be evaluating both my machine learning model and the leak model.
+When cross validating locally using a split of the training data file, I'll be evaluating both my final model and the leak model.
 I intend to have a final model that beats the leak model for every random split of the data.